sbcs-informatics/sbcs-informatics.github.io/1_3_launching_a_job_on_apocrita.md

 #### Using the queueing system on Apocrita

 ##### `qlogin`
 These commands will connect you to one of the worker nodes with the requested resources available for you to use.
 This will allow you to run your scripts/jobs interactively on a command line.
 This can be useful if you want to have more freedom in what you are doing than a script allows, but should be avoided for longer jobs as the frontends are rebooted fairly frequently which may kill your job.
 These commands take the arguments on how what resources you need.
-For more details, have a look at the [ITS research website](https://www.hpc.qmul.ac.uk/twiki/bin/view/HPC/SubmittingJobs)
+For more details, have a look at the [ITS Research website](https://www.hpc.qmul.ac.uk/twiki/bin/view/HPC/SubmittingJobs)

 Here is an example of logging onto a machine using qlogin: